 Central Valley Mathematics Pathway

-During the summer of 2017, CVHEC received College Futures Foundation funding to implement a Math Pathways effort where it will mobilize mathematics faculty leaders from community colleges and the three CSUs.
+Starting in the summer of 2017, CVHEC has been receiving College Futures Foundation funding to implement a Math Pathways effort to mobilize mathematics faculty leaders from their member institutions.
 This effort will be implemented in three phases and will enable students to complete an appropriate gateway math course, which would fulfill requirements for their chosen programs of study, within one year.

 A Regional Approach for Math Completion